Hip dysplasia in dogs is a common canine disease, where the ball and socket joint in the dog’s hip is malformed.

 A dog’s hip joint is composed of a ball and socket, which allows them the kind of range of movement they need for mobility.
-During normal circumstances, the ball and socket joint should slide smoothly during motion.
+Under normal circumstances, the ball and socket joint moves smoothly while walking or running.

 • Difficulty in rising

 • Reluctance to run, jump, or go up and down stairs

 • Weakness in back limbs especially after exercise

 • Back legs are unnaturally close together when standing

 • Grating sound during hip movement

 • Decreased range of motion in the hip joints

 • Loss of muscle mass in thigh muscles